Claremont, North Carolina

 Claremont is a city in Catawba County, North Carolina, United States.
-The population was 1,352 at the 2010 census.
+As of the 2020 census, Claremont had a population of 1,692.
 It is part of the Hickory-Lenoir-Morganton Metropolitan Statistical Area.

 History

 Originally known as Charlotte Crossing, and later as Setzer Depot, Claremont began using its current name in 1892.
 The name is from Clare Sigmon, the daughter of an early settler.
 The city incorporated in 1893.

-In 2023, network infrastructure provider CommScope, moved its company headquarters from Hickory to Claremont.
+In 2023, network infrastructure provider CommScope, moved its company headquarters from nearby Hickory to Claremont.
+In 2025, CommScope would move its headquarters again, this time to Richardson, Texas.

 The Bunker Hill Covered Bridge and Rock Barn Farm are listed on the National Register of Historic Places.

 Geography

 Claremont is located east of the center of Catawba County.
 U.S. Route 70 passes through the center of town, leading west 4 mi to Conover and east 4 mi to Catawba.
 Interstate 40 passes just north of the town, with access from Exit 135.
 I-40 leads west 12 mi to Hickory and east 16 mi to Statesville.

 According to the United States Census Bureau, Claremont has a total area of 7.1 km2, all land.